James Chase Sanchez, Ph.D.

 “Teaching in the Shallows: Reading, Writing, and Teaching in the Digital Age.”
 Modern Language Association Conference, Boston, MA.
 January 2013.

 “The Child Myth in Alien Fiction.”
 Pixels, Panels, and Prose.
 Tyler, TX.
 April 2012.

 “Writing Center Response Form Rhetoric: A Study of Beneficial Approaches.”
 Academic Peer Educator Conference, College Station, TX.
 October 2011.

-The Writing Workshop, “(Anti-)Assimilation Writing Practices.”
+Writing within Academic Contexts I, “(Anti-)Assimilation Writing Practices.”
 This class takes a look at arguments of Standard American English for emerging academic writers and uses contemporary arguments to help students understand rhetorical conventions of particular writing genres, practices, and academia (WRPR 0100, Midd 2017).

 Sophomore Composition: Writing as Argument, “The Rhetorics of Race in the 21st Century.”
 This class underscores the various debates and controversies surrounding racial ideologies in contemporary American culture.
 Students study critical theories of race and employ the language of racial discourse to analyze news stories, law cases, and public memories (ENGL 20803, TCU: Spring 2016).

 Intermediate Composition: Sophomore Seminar, “Writing about Difference.”
 This course focuses on the various levels of difference within society, such as race, gender, and sexuality.
 By examining rhetorical and cultural fallacies, students will gain knowledge on how to critique culture through argument.
 Students write analytic papers on Supreme Court cases, narratives of cultural identity, and blogs on broad areas of contemporary social and political conflict (ENGL 20833, TCU: Spring 2014, Fall 2015).